letonchanh/grasshopper/README.md

 - Go to `Platypus/'.
 - Run `mono /path/to/nuget.exe restore` to download the required NuGet packages.
-- To create data sets and train Platypus:
+- To create data sets and train Platypus, run:

   `bash pipeline.sh flat release`     -  for the 3 var, no nesting dataset `bash pipeline.sh nested release`   -  for the 2 var, nested dataset
 - Grab a cup of coffee.